Mayday-Robotics/2023-24_Log/README.md

 ## September 18th, 2023:
 1. Introduced people to the group.

-## Septmeber 20th, 2023:
+## September 20th, 2023:
 ### What we did:
 1. Introduced new people to the group.

 ## September 27th, 2023:
 ### What we did:
-1. Introduced all the people to the Vex Over Under game this year.
+1. Introduced everyone to the Vex OverUnder game this year.

 ## October 11th, 2023:
 ### What we did: